cratuki/interface_script_py/README.md

 and then a message comes through that you don't understand and things start crashing.

+## Compare to CSV

+CSV is message-centric.
+So is Interface Script.

+CSV is non-trivial to parse due to quotation mark blocks.
+A skilled developer could write a parser inside an hour.
+All this is also true of Interface Script.
+Their notations are similar.

+CSV can describe up to two dimensions (it is tabular).
+Interface Script can describe an arbitrary number of dimensions.

+CSV is weakly defined.
+Some usages involve a header, others skip the header.
+Interafce Script is more strongly defined: you should always declare your dimensions.

+CSV can use its header for the purpose of interface assertions.
+Interface Script is more opinionated: you must declare your vectors, and these declarations should be as assertion (and not regarded as an IDL).

+## Compare to JSON

+JSON can be document-centric or message-centric.
+Interface Script is message-centric.

+JSON parsing is more complex than CSV/IS, but a skilled developer could build a recursive-descent JSON parser within a day.

+JSON is more verbose than Interface Script.

+JSON lacks interface assertions.

+JSON has weak type mechanisms.
+Interface Script has no type mechanisms.

+JSON supports tree structures easily.
+Interface Script does not.

+## Compare to YAML

+YAML is document-centric.
+Interface Script is message-centric.

+YAML is harder to parse than JSON.

+YAML is more verbose than Interface Script.

+YAML lacks interface assertions.

+YAML supports custom data types.
+Interface Script has no type mechanisms.

+YAML supports tree structures easily.
+Interface Script does not.

 ## Compare to XML

 XML is document-centric.
 Interface Script is message-centric.

+XML is complex to parse.
+Writing a parser to support the full spec might take a single developer a couple of years.
+People often uses subsets of XML.
+You could build a parser to handle the basics inside a day.

-XML is more verbose.
+XML is verbose, moreso than YAML and JSON.

 XML lacks interface assertions.

-XML makes tree structure easy.
-In practice, this if often a source of complexity.

 XML schema is more complicated than interface assertions.

 XML has a clear encoding strategy.

-## Compare to JSON

-JSON can be document-centric or message-centric.
-Interface Script is message-centric.

-JSON is more verbose.

-JSON lacks interface assertions.

-JSON is somewhat typed.
-Interface Script is text tokens.
-The developer should validate everything.
+XML supports tree structures easily.
+Interface Script does not.

 ## Nesting